 At Asana, we love applying mindfulness to our culture.
 As the engineering team has grown, we’ve identified a need to clarify the key attributes that are the foundation of our engineering culture.
-We particularly wanted to come to consensus around the following questions:
+We particularly wanted to come to consensus on the following questions:

 - How do we excel as engineers?